Jobs in sport and exercise science – 9 to consider

 #8 Accredited exercise physiologist

-If you want expertise on how the human body works, and the way it responds and adapts to movement, you call an accredited exercise physiologist (AEP).
-They understand how the body works, but also work with individuals to ascertain their unique physiology.
-What they can do.
+If you want expertise on how the human body works and the way it responds and adapts to movement, you should consult an accredited exercise physiologist (AEP).
+They understand how the body works, but also work with individuals to ascertain their unique physiology and what they can do.
 And what they want to achieve.
 Then they devise an exercise program to meet those personal goals.
-From helping people recover from illness and manage chronic conditions to improving physical wellbeing for the elderly by enhancing mobility and function – exercise physiologists make bodies move better.
+From helping people recover from illness and manage chronic conditions to improving physical wellbeing for the elderly by enhancing mobility and function, exercise physiologists make bodies move better.

 Heads-up: To become an accredited exercise physiologist, you'll need to do both an undergrad course, (like our Bachelor of Exercise and Sport Science) and a postgraduate degree, e.g. the Master of Clinical Exercise Physiology.